 In addition, DIY plunge pools are often not particularly good quality, so they are unlikely to last more than a few years.
 A professionally installed plunge pool from a reputable manufacturer will last a lifetime.
 For example, a Plunge Pool from Compass Pools is made from fibreglass with an extra-tough ceramic core, capable of withstanding any weather conditions.
 It also has a gelcoat surface which protects the appearance of the pool and prevents structural damage from water, so this is a plunge pool you can rely on.

 Reasons to consider a plunge pool

-Australian plunge pools are becoming more popular all the time, and there are a number of very good reasons for this.
-Space is now at a premium in most Australian cities and many suburbs, so homes are being built and sold with smaller blocks.
+Australian plunge pools are becoming more popular, and there are a number of very good reasons for this.
+Space is now at a premium in cities including Sydney and its many suburbs, so homes are being built and sold with smaller blocks.
 This means many backyards are not large enough for a full-sized swimming pool.